-The GPC is a committee of the faculty appointed by the Dean with recommendations by the Faculty Council and is charged with the responsibility to review and evaluate the academic and behavioral progress of each medical student enrolled at the TTUHSC EI Paso PLFSOM.
+The GPC is a committee of the faculty appointed by the Dean or their designee with recommendations by the Faculty Council and is charged with the responsibility to review and evaluate the academic and behavioral progress of each medical student enrolled at TTUHSC Paul L. Foster School of Medicine.
 It is not a policy making body but rather applies the policies that are approved through the Curriculum Education Policy Committee and the Faculty Council.